dogtagpki/pki/docs/installation/Installing_CA_Clone.md

 This page describes the process to install a CA subsystem as a clone of an existing CA subsystem.

+Before beginning with the installation, please ensure that you have configured the directory server and added base entries.
+This step is described [here](http://www.dogtagpki.org/wiki/Installing_DS).

+Additionally, please verify that your FQDN is correctly reported by the following command:

+    python -c 'import socket; print(socket.getfqdn())'

+If it isn't, please add an entry at the beginning of the `/etc/hosts` file:

+    127.0.0.1 clone.example.com
+    ::1 clone.example.com

+Some useful tips:

+ - Make sure the firewall on the master allows external access to LDAP from the clone
+ - Make sure the firewall on the clone allows external access to LDAP from the master
+ - Not having a `dc=pki,dc=example,dc=com` entry in LDAP will give the same error as not being able to connect to the LDAP server.

 Exporting Existing System Certificates
 --------------------------------------